muhib349/microservice-practice/README.md

 * Grafana

 ## [Account Service](https://github.com/muhib349/account-service.git)
-* Used in-memory H2 database
+* Connected with mysql server running as container
 * Used FeignClient to invoke other microservices (card service and loan service)
 * Connected with config server to get all configurations for all environments
 * Implemented Netflix Eureka Client for service registration with the Eureka server
-* Distributed tracing and log aggregation with Spring Cloud Sleuth and data visualization with Zipkin
+* Distributed tracing and log aggregation
-* Monitoring microservices metrics & health using Prometheus and Grafana
+* Monitored microservices metrics & health using Prometheus and Grafana
+* Integrated Apache kafka to save account info

 ## [Card Service](https://github.com/muhib349/card-service.git)
 Kind of the same implementation as the accounts service